 Directed by Anthony Mann

 In the 1950s America was spending its enormous military budget on a fantastic array of advanced weapons technology, the most expensive of which was an ever-expanding fleet of jet warplanes.
-Hollywood was enlisted in the effort to promote the peacetime defense build-up, to show America why military vigilance was a necessity to counter the Soviet threat.
-Expensive color features with big stars put a warm ‘n’ fuzzy face on the high security aviation work undergoing on the nation’s many air bases.
+Hollywood was enlisted in the effort to promote the peacetime defense build-up, and to show America why military vigilance was a necessity to counter the Soviet threat.
+Expensive color features with big stars put a warm ‘n’ fuzzy face on the high security aviation work underway on the nation’s many air bases.
 Alan Ladd played an air ace, Karl Malden a maintainance chief and William Holden a test pilot.
 Each film preached that the development of ever more sophisticated air weaponry would save us from nuclear annihilation.

 The show takes pains to ‘have heart,’ to be family and romance-oriented.
 June Allyson plays wife to James Stewart for the third time.
 Cast-wise the film is almost a replay of the big Stewart hit The Glenn Miller Story.
-In addition to Allyson, the films share Jay C. Flippen, James Bell and Harry Morgan in supporting parts.
+In addition to Allyson, the two films share Jay C. Flippen, James Bell and Harry Morgan in supporting parts.
 I once saw Strategic Air Command on a museum double bill with The Man from Laramie.
 When James Stewart did a doubletake at actor Alex Nicol, the audience laughed.
 We expected Stewart to say, ‘Oh, it’s you.
 Now, about those guns you sold to the Indians…’

 James Stewart and director Anthony Mann were on a highly successful roll of hits that lasted seven years across eight pictures.
 Strategic Air Command is a propaganda piece to some, being a sales job to the American public.
-I think it’s benign next to Stewart and Mann’s 1953 Thunder Bay, which plays as genuine propaganda for the oil industry’s desire to quash resistance to offshore drilling.
-It makes the case that the objections of fishermen are nonsense, that those oilrigs provide great places for shrimp to spawn, or something like that.
+I think it’s benign next to Stewart and Mann’s 1953 Thunder Bay, which plays as genuine propaganda for the oil industry’s desire to quash resistance to offshore drilling. — it makes the case that the objections of fishermen are nonsense, that those oil rigs provide great places for shrimp to spawn, or something like that.
 The movie valentine to SAC isn’t quite as obvious, but it does provide ample ammunition for arguments about the inequity in family and marriage politics in the 1950s.

 Screenwriter Beirne Lay Jr. was the top man for successful war aviation pictures, and Valentine Davies had written The Glenn Miller Story.
 The first thing we see is an ominous title card: “America today is watching her skies with grave concern.”
 Third baseman Dutch Holland (Stewart) is initially depressed when he’s called back for an 18-month tour of duty with SAC.
 His old buddies Gen. Espy and Rusty Castle (Bruce Bennett & James Millican) try to make it easy for him, while the crusty big cheese General Hawkes (Frank Lovejoy) is the man to please.
 Dutch prefers flying to being at a desk, and Hawkes likes that.
 Wife Sally (June Allyson, bright and chirpy as ever) is disappointed but meets the challenge with good cheer and the announcement of a baby on the way.
 Dutch soon grows enthusiastic about the new work.
-The Generals let him fly to make him happy, even though, as a pilot of B-29s, he’s eight years out of date.
+The Generals let him fly to make him happy, even though, as a former pilot of B-29s, he’s eight years out of date.
 The giant B-36 is due to be exchanged for the smaller, faster B-47, and Dutch is mesmerized by the thought of flying one.
 Even after crashing in Greenland, he wants to stay in the service.
 When his hitch is up and he’s all set to return to baseball in Florida, Dutch tells Sally that he’s made the big decision without her: he’s staying in.
 America’s defense is more important than personal feelings.

 Strategic Air Command has all the military hardware a fan could stand, courtesy of at least a half-hour of gloriously beautiful flying scenes.
 They were supervised by aerial specialist Paul Mantz, who would later die filming airplane stunts on another James Stewart movie.
-We also see various security drills to show how SAC has to defend against possible sabotage.
+We also see various security drills SAC throws to defend against possible sabotage.
 When Dutch arrives on base in civilian clothes, flags drop and General Hawkes takes personal offense.
 Dutch goes through various physical tests, as seen in The Right Stuff.
 A break-in cruise in a B-36 takes Dutch from Langley Air Base in Virginia to Alaska and back in a single flight.
 Also like The Right Stuff, when Dutch is flying Sally is terrorized every time the phone rings.
 But she’ll never tell him that she’s upset.

-The camaraderie among the SAC staffers is high.
+Camaraderie among the SAC staffers is high.
 Alex Nicol plays a ‘problem child’ flyer who doesn’t appreciate dropping his successful business to be a navigator again.
 Dutch puts his attitude on the mend in no time at all.
 Dutch flies wearing his baseball cap, forming a parallel with Major Kong and his cowboy hat in Stanley Kubrick’s Doctor Strangelove.
 An air-to-air refueling scene was quite possibly another inspiration for the Kubrick film.
 It’s interesting that the refueling sex scene happens just after Dutch has committed for a new tour of duty.
 No premarital sex for Dutch, who waits until he reenlists before doing the deed.

 We see several interesting aircraft that I recognize from my father’s old photos.
-As expected, the introduction of the B-47 is a big dramatic moment, like the reveals of the spaceships Enterprise and the Millennium Falcon.
+As expected, the introduction of the B-47 is a dramatic moment, like the reveals of the spaceships Enterprise and the Millennium Falcon.
 Dutch falls immediately in love with this airplane from heaven.
 The General promises Dutch a B-47 of his own, effectively seducing him into staying inside SAC.
 The plane takes off with a rocket assist that comes off as pure testosterone.

 Yet the movie isn’t fully propaganda.
 General Hawkes is mildly criticized as a flying fanatic; in a verbal confrontation Sally gets the better of his attempt to patronize her.
 Hawkes: “We’ve got a job to do, and getting men like your husband isn’t easy.”
 Sally: “Don’t tell me your little problems general, I am only interested in results.’
 Hawkes: “Touché.”
 At one point the general seems potentially dangerous.
 A sergeant sees Hawkes smoking his cigar next to a plane that is refueling.
 Sergeant: “Sir, that cigar.
 Doesn’t the general know that the aircraft might explode?”
 Dutch, with a smile: “It wouldn’t dare.”
 I can’t see a Soviet film poking that kind of fun its own armed forces, but then, I’m not sure I’ve seen a Russian film with a real sense of humor.
-The movie does leave room for criticism and doubt… if one is willing to vote against James Stewart / George Bailey / Mr. Smith.
+The movie does leave some room for criticism and doubt… if one is willing to vote against James Stewart / George Bailey / Mr. Smith.

 Revisionist critics have had a field day with the film’s domestic drama.
 The cheerful home life portrayed is more or less a complete whitewash of the experience of Air Force wives.
 June Allyson’s picture perfect missus is three kinds of supportive, and whenever she gets testy or makes negative comments, she’s proved wrong.
 The structure is a shameless reprise of The Glenn Miller Story.
 America’s favorite bandleader is back from the dead, but fighting for Uncle Sam instead of playing music.